aishbetu/react-Covid-10-stats/README.md

-This is the readme file will help to know about the project and it is created by betu.
+This is the readme file will help to know about the project and it is created by Aishwary.
 A react based Covid-19 Web App to display global and country specific stats with charts and bars.
 Regularly updated with api.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).